I don’t get it.

 Makes sense, doesn’t it?

 That’s why conversions is what we’ll start with.
-I’ll take you through how to set up your account, make sure you track conversions and then we’ll get the ball rolling.
+I’ll take you through how to set up your account, make sure you track your click-through rate and conversions and then we’ll get the ball rolling.

 Time to reverse engineer a successful Google ad!